open-telemetry/opentelemetry-specification/specification/baggage/api.md

 This section defines all operations within the Baggage API that interact with the [`Context`](../context/context.md).

-The API MUST provide the following functionality to interact with a `Context`
+If an implementation of this API does not interact purely via the `Context`, it MUST provide the following functionality to interact with a `Context` instance:
-instance:

 - Extract the `Baggage` from a `Context` instance
 - Insert the `Baggage` to a `Context` instance